sbc64/intro-python-bio/README.md

 __NOTE Pipenv is not a neccesary tool, but like github it will avoid some pains in the future.
 You can ignore it for now since it is not neccesary but I find it important to know that it exists__

-Pipenv is a tool to make each project you work on have different libraries python libraries.
+Pipenv is a tool to make each project you work on have different python libraries without interfeering on the other libraries.
 Sometimes you can have two libraries.
 Say `csv-parser` and `csv-parser-3000` and they both use a different common library called `dictionary-handler-2000` but different versions.
 If you install both csv libraries at the system level they will both be stepping over each installing the different versions of `dictionary-handler-2000`.
 It is not strictly neccesary but I highly recommend it.

 https://pipenv.readthedocs.io/en/latest/#install-pipenv-today

 Usage will look like this.
 Open the VSCode terminal of the new project:

 ```
-$ pipenv shell
+pipenv shell
 ```

 That is it.
 Then you can `pip install <package-to-install>`